neicnordic/GRSworkflow/README.md

 ## Instructions for setting up and testing the serial workflow
 Steps:
-1. Clone this repository `git clone https://github.com/neicnordic/GRSworkflow.git`
+1. Clone this repository `git clone -b optimized https://github.com/neicnordic/GRSworkflow.git`
 2. Run `./singularity/BuildSingularity.sh` to build the singularity image
 3. Download the "Testdata.tar.gz" archive from https://ki.box.com/s/ct9pibmwu38z0jgfqvtyqr4et07niyad
 4. Untar the Testdata.tar.gz with `tar -zxvf Testdata.tar.gz` and put the `data` and `testdata` directories in the `GRSworkflow` directory